Bastes/hrk/README.md

 # Hrk

-Hrk 2 swim like a dolphin in a sea of heroku commands
+Hrk remembers your heroku remotes for you.

 ```
       ,|